Theocrat/json-maker/README.md

 ### Kaustubh Roy
 Nothing is done unless someone thinks of doing it.
 The idea of building a drag-and-drop JSON builder using client-side HTML5 was born during a brainstorming session with my colleague and friend [Kaustubh Roy](https://github.com/kaustubhroyvlabs).

-We have collaborated before - on my [Random Walk project](https://github.com/Theocrat/RandomWalk) - and Kaustubh has always been a tremendous support and a great source of ideas for me. n during a brainstorming session with my colleague and friend [Kaustubh Roy](https://github.com/kaustubhroyvlabs).

 We have collaborated before - on my [Random Walk project](https://github.com/Theocrat/RandomWalk) - and Kaustubh has always been a tremendous support and a great source of ideas for me.